DSXiangLi/DecryptPrompt/README.md

   - Auto-GPT for Online Decision Making: Benchmarks and Additional Opinions
   - API-Bank: A Benchmark for Tool-Augmented LLMs
   - ToolLLM: Facilitating Large Language Models to Master 16000+ Real-world APIs
-- 智能体
+- MultiAgent
   - Generative Agents: Interactive Simulacra of Human Behavior
+  - AgentVerse: Facilitating Multi-Agent Collaboration and Exploring Emergent Behaviors in Agents
   - CAMEL: Communicative Agents for "Mind" Exploration of Large Scale Language Model Society
-  - LLM+P: Empowering Large Language Models with Optimal Planning Proficiency
   - Exploring Large Language Models for Communication Games: An Empirical Study on Werewolf
 - 其他
+  - LLM+P: Empowering Large Language Models with Optimal Planning Proficiency
   - Inference with Reference: Lossless Acceleration of Large Language Models
   - RecallM: An Architecture for Temporal Context Understanding and Question Answering